 Retargeting is the ability to track a landing page visitor’s online behavior and resurface your messaging accordingly in other digital spaces.
 This gives the viewer another opportunity to connect with your brand and possibly convert.

-Marketers are getting savvy about creating landing pages that covert, but it’s far from fool-proof.
+Marketers are getting savvy about creating landing pages that convert, but it’s far from fool-proof.
 Using retargeting pixels is a powerful way to retain these potential customers in your marketing funnel.
 And customers who are retargeted are 70% more likely to convert into paying customers than those who aren’t.

 Facebook’s Pixel is a prime example of a retargeting tool used to recapture leads for their landing page: